Sten: Foreign-built variants and post-1945 derivatives

 The Vietnamese Arsenal copied the Sten gun during the First Indochina War, and the Viet Cong made them during the Vietnam War.

 Conversions

 The Sten Mk.II can be converted to take 7.62×25mm ammunition by changing the barrel, magazine, magazine housing and bolt.
 Some of them were imported to the US before 1968.
 These Mk.IIs were made by Long Branch as part of a Nationalist Chinese contract.

-While all types of 7.62×25mm ammo can be used, those made in the former Czechoslovakia are made for small arms that can handle high velocity, so users are not advised to use them.
+While all types of 7.62×25mm ammo can be used, those made in the former Czechoslovakia are made for small arms that can handle high velocity ammo Anyone using the converted Stens are not advised to use Czechoslovak-made ammo.

 Service

 The Sten, especially the Mark II, tended to attract affection and loathing in equal measure.
 Its peculiar appearance when compared to other firearms of the era, combined with sometimes questionable reliability made it unpopular with some front-line troops.
 It gained nicknames such as "Plumber's Nightmare", "Plumber's Abortion", or "Stench Gun".
 The Sten's advantage was its ease of mass-production manufacture in a time of shortage during a major conflict.

 Made by a variety of manufacturers, often with subcontracted parts, some early Sten guns were made poorly and/or not to specification, and could malfunction in operation, sometimes in combat.
 The double-column, single-feed magazine copied from the German MP28 was never completely satisfactory, and hasty manufacturing processes often exacerbated the misfeed problems inherent in the design.
 A common statement heard from British forces at the time was that the Sten was made "by Marks and Spencer out of Woolworth."
 British and Commonwealth forces in the early years of the war often extensively test-fired their weapons in training to weed out bad examples; a last-minute issue of newly manufactured Stens prior to going into action was not welcomed.

 The MK II and III Stens were regarded by many soldiers as very temperamental, and could accidentally discharge if dropped or even laid on the ground whilst the gun was cocked.
 Others would fire full-automatic when placed on 'single', or fire single shots when placed on 'automatic'.
 This was particularly true of early Stens using bronze bolts, where the sear projection underneath the bolt could wear down more easily than ones made of case-hardened steel.

 Stens could jam at inopportune moments.
 One of the more notable instances of this was the assassination of SS–Obergruppenführer Reinhard Heydrich on 27 May 1942, when Czechoslovak Warrant Officer Jozef Gabčík wanted to fire his Sten point blank at Heydrich, only to have it misfire.
 His comrade Jan Kubiš then hastily tossed a grenade, which mortally wounded Heydrich.
 There are other accounts of the Sten's unreliability, some of them true, some exaggerated and some apocryphal.
 France manufactured (well-made) Sten copies postwar into the early 1950s, evidently believing in the basic reliability and durability of the design.